Climatius

 Climatius (from κλίμα klíma, 'gradation') is an extinct genus of spiny shark.
-Fossils have been found in both Europe and North America.
+This genus is known from the Early Devonian (Lochkovian) of Europe, previously considered Silurian remains actually belong to Nostolepis instead.

 Climatius was an active swimmer, judging from its powerful caudal fin and abundant stabilizing fins, and probably preyed on other fish and crustaceans.
 Its lower jaw was lined with sharp teeth which were replaced when worn, but the upper jaw had no teeth.
 It had large eyes, suggesting that it hunted by sight.